 “We are encouraged that our study is consistent with previous laboratory findings showing mood benefits of psychedelics in healthy people and in patients suffering from anxiety and depression,” she said.

 Subjects who undergo other clinical trials say they feel like they have undergone five years of therapy in five hours.
 Others attest to life-changing experiences.
 We can believe this statement because there’s scientific research to prove it.

 Researchers at Princeton University also found that people who recently took psychedelics like LSD and psilocybin, or ‘magic mushrooms’, were more likely to report having ‘transformative experiences.’
 Apparently, these experiences were so profound that they came out of the experience radically changed, including changes to their moral values.
 Transformative experiences are associated with feelings of social connectedness and positive mood.
 Subjects stated that they experienced the effects within the first 24 hours.

-In other studies psychedelics like psilocybin mushrooms were to be shown to help change how information moves through our brains.
+In other studies, psychedelics like psilocybin mushrooms were to be shown to help change how information moves through our brains.
+Also, this Zamnesia article suggests that forming new stable neural connections is possible with the use of magic mushrooms.
 This is groundbreaking because depression and anxiety are only getting worse.
 They’re such common conditions amongst mental health diagnoses.
 That’s why we need more medicinal studies to determine if we can use psychedelic drugs as a potential treatment option.

 Depression is on the rise

 Depression isn’t going anywhere.
 In fact, it’s getting worse and our anti-depressants are not even close to perfect.
 We need something else to bridge the gap.
 If you are able to legitimately access psilocybin mushrooms, it could offer benefits that current depression treatments do not.
 Mental health experts are working hard to find alternatives to anti-depressants.
 In essence, we haven’t moved much since the 1950s when it came to treating depression.